 Parkinson’s Medication Record Sheet

-Parkinsonism is a disease of the brain.
-It is graded clinically as a syndrome because it involves several symptoms and signs owing to the pathology in the brain.
+Parkinsonism is a brain disease.
+It is graded clinically as a syndrome because it involves several symptoms and signs due to the brain’s pathology.
 Parkinson’s disease is considered a syndrome, with its clinical symptoms showing in a classic triad of Bradykinesia, tremors, and rigidity.

 Clinical Features of Parkinson’s Disease